"We are what we repeatedly do," said Aristotle. "Excellence comes not from our actions but from our habits."

 Good habits can help you be a better investor, and these five good habits can help you successfully invest for retirement.

-Invest regularly.
 It's a good idea to hardwire the habit of saving and investing.
-Set up a regular contribution plan to move a set amount of money automatically every month from your banking account to your RSP account.
-You'll quickly adjust your lifestyle around that priority budget commitment, and you'll avoid the stress of coming up with a single lump-sum contribution at the RSP deadline.
+Set up a regular contribution plan to move a set amount of money automatically every month from your banking account to your RRSP account.
+You'll quickly adjust your lifestyle around that priority budget commitment, and you'll avoid the stress of coming up with a single lump-sum contribution at the RRSP deadline.

 Stocks have historically had higher short-term risk but the highest long-term returns among the three major asset categories.
 If you have a longer time horizon, you're focused on growth, and you're willing to endure some volatility, then you might set a higher target percentage of stocks.